The best Christmas gifts for Nintendo lovers

 zelda book

 Gamers love to know things.
-Whether it’s how to overcome the latest dungeon in The Legend of Zelda, how to catch every butterfly in Animal Crossing: New Horizons, or just what exactly the timeline of the Zelda series really is.
+Whether it’s how to overcome the latest dungeon in The Legend of Zelda, or how to catch every butterfly in Animal Crossing: New Horizons.
 The good news is you can help teach them exactly what they need to know, with a variety of Nintendo and third-party-published books.
 There’s plenty around, including handy encyclopaedias, art books, biographies, and strategy guides.
-If you know the Nintendo lover in your life loves a particular franchise, check out the books on offer.
+If you know the Nintendo fan in your life loves a particular franchise, check out the books on offer.
 They could make for delightful Christmas gifts.

 Here’s a few options to peruse:

-If you’re keen for a more affordable gaming accessory gift, you can also purchase something simpler – like a charging base for Joy-Cons (AU $17.99) or a fun Zelda-themed game cartridge holder (AU $13.19).
+If you’re keen for a more affordable gaming accessory gift, you can also purchase something simpler – like a charging base for Joy-Cons (US $16.99) or a fun Zelda-themed game cartridge holder (US $15.99).

 While you will need to fork out if you’re going to treat the Nintendo lover in your life to a brand-new console, it may be worth it for the warm, fuzzy feeling of making someone’s life brighter.